-- Perform the following steps:1.
-Open the Applications menu. - Choose CDE Menu -> Applications -> Audio Control. - 3.
+- 1. Open the Applications menu. - 2.
+Choose CDE Menu -> Applications -> Audio Control. - 3.
 Select the Playback tab, then turn on one of the following devices that you want to listen to: - Built-in Speaker - Headphone - Line Out - 4.
 Select the Record tab, then select Internal CD for the Master Input. - 5.
 Adjust the monitor volume to a non-zero value.